Künstlersekretariat - Astrid Schoerke

 Already at a very young age, the Swiss Christian Poltéra gravitated to the cello.
 He began his studies with Nancy Chumachenco and then continued with Boris Pergamenschikov and Heinrich Schiff in Salzburg and Vienna.
 In 2004, he was awarded the Borletti-Buitoni Prize and named BBC New Generation Artist.
 As a Rising Star two years later, he was able to present himself to audiences in all the great European concert halls.

-He is also frequently heard performing at major international festivals in Salzburg, Lucerne, Schwarzenberg (Schubertiade), Berlin, Vienna, Dresden, Schleswig-Holstein and London (Proms).
+He is also a welcomed guest at other major international festivals such as Salzburg, Lucerne, Schwarzenberg (Schubertiade), Berlin, Vienna, Dresden, Schleswig-Holstein and London (Proms).
+In addition, Christian Poltéra presented a cycle of J. S. Bach’s Cello Suites in Brussels, Vevey and as Artist in Residence at the Schwäbische Frühling.

 Since 2013, Christian Poltéra is Artistic Director of the Chamber Music Days in the mountain church of Büsingen.
-He is also a lecturer at the Lucerne University of Applied Sciences and Arts, and regularly gives masterclasses.
+He is also a professor at Lucerne University of Applied Sciences and Arts and regularly gives masterclasses.
+He plays an Antonio Casini cello built in 1675 and the legendary Mara cello of Antonio Stradivari from 1711.

-Season 2022/2023 | Photo: Irene Zandel | Quote: Süddeutsche Zeitung, September 16 2019.
+Season 2025/2026| Photo: Irene Zandel | Quote: Diapason, December 2024

 Rivinius founded the Gasparo da Saló Trio, the Bartholdy String Quintet and the Tammuz Piano Quartet, which recorded both piano quartets by composer George Enescu for the cpo label.
 This label also released Gustav Rivinius’ performance of the Cello Concerto by Ermanno Wolf-Ferrari accompanied by the Frankfurt Radio Sympony Orchstra under Alan Francis, and Henze’s Ode to the West Wind featuring the RSO Saarbrücken conducted by Stanislaw Skrowaczewki was released by Arte Nova.
 Gustav Rivinius recorded the Brahms Clarinet Trio along with Sharon Kam and Martin Helmchen for Berlin Classics.

-Season 2022/2023 | Photo: Jean M. Laffitau | Quote: Wochenblatt, February 14 2022.
+Season 2025/2026 | Photo: Jean M. Laffitau | Quote: Saarbrücker Zeitung, June 2nd 2025

 Dominik Wagner was initially trained as a cellist before switching to the double bass in 2007.
-His 4 years in the concert choir of the Vienna Boys Choir were a formative musical influence.
-In addition, he regularly gives master classes in Europe and the USA.
+His four years in the concert choir of the Vienna Boys Choir were a formative musical influence.
+He studied at the University of Music and Performing Arts Vienna with Prof. Josef Niederhammer and Mag.
+Werner Fleischmann from 2009 to 2015, and from 2015 to 2022 with Prof. Dorin Marc at the HfM Nuremberg.
+After completing the Professional Studies Program in Kronberg, he first held a professorship in Würzburg before taking up the professorship for double bass at the University of Music and Performing Arts Vienna.
+In addition to this activity, he gives master classes in Europe and the USA

 Marc Gruber was a young student of Professor Joachim Pöltl in Düsseldorf and then continued studies with Professor Paul van Zelm in Cologne.
 Further tutelage came from Hermann Baumann, Erich Penzel, Prof. Christian Lampert and Froydis Ree Wekre.